meginwinnipeg/workshops/content/classes/GEOG2200/content/share.md

 <br>

 ## For your **assignment**:
-1. **Complete** the walk-through.
+1. **Complete** the walk-through by adding all maps created to your StoryMap with some descriptive text.
 2. Select **3 / 5** actions listed below and add them each as separate panels to your StoryMap.
     1. Make 3 changes to the **StoryMap Design**.
 In a text panel describe what changes you made and why.
     2. If you are in Winnipeg go to King's Park and **take a selfie** with a specific tree from the database.
-Include this photo and describe why you chose this tree.
+Add this photo to the StoryMap and describe why you chose this tree.
 	If you aren't in Winnipeg, chose a tree in your local area.
-    3. **Create another map** using the Tree layer, and add it and some descriptive text to your story.
+    3. **Create another map** using the Tree layer, and another layer of your choosing and add it and some descriptive text to your story.
-    4. Add an **animation** or **action** to one of the maps and describe how it adds to the story.
+    4. Add an **animation** or **action** to one of the maps and describe how it adds to the story (eg. video, audio, swipe, timeline, bookmark zoom).
-    5. Another **element** of your choosing, with descriptive text.
+    5. Another **object** of your choosing, with descriptive text.
+3. Ensure you have **shared** and **tagged** your StoryMap appropriately so it can be found and marked.

 Questions?
 Concerns?
 <br>